-Falsely Accused: Man spends months in jail despite video showing he wasn’t at crime scene
+Falsely accused: Man spends months in jail despite video showing he wasn’t at crime scene

 “I feel like I lost more than two years because, like I said, I have been dealing with this since I was 23,” said Jones.
 “I’m 29 now, so it’s a lot longer than two years.
 I’m still dealing with this, in search of justice.
 My justice.”

-Five other suspects connected to Jones were also charged with murder in connection, but those charges were later cleared by the grand jury.
-Jones’s murder charge, however, was not cleared.
-He remained behind bars.
+Five other suspects connected to Jones were also charged with murder, but those charges were later cleared by the grand jury.
+Jones’s murder charge, however, was not cleared for more than two years.
+For eight months of that time, he remained behind bars.

 Court documents spell out the facts during and after that July 2015 shooting.
 The following is a recounting of the murder and investigation as told in the court’s Memorandum and Opinion issued by U.S. District Judge Taylor McNeel on June 28, 2021.